ArchCWithClasses/SUIDChecker/README.md

 Author: ArchCWithClasses

 Currently in beta testing phase and not being distributed.
 The suidChecker.sh script should be used for educational, ctf, or ethical hacking.

+The suidChecker.sh script will work on all Debian-based distributions, Redhat-based distributions, and ArchLinux.
+The suidChecker.sh script won't work on FreeBSD, macOS, NetBSD, or OpenBSD because of those operating systems implementation of sed.